MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/actions-pane.md

 The produced variables hold the outcomes of the action for later use.
 All the produced variables are displayed on the bottom part of the action's properties.

 Each produced variable has a data type defined by its data.
 You can see the data type of a variable in the **Variables** pane.
-Find more information about data types in the respective article (link to be added).
+Find more information about data types in the respective article [respective article](variable-data-types.md).

 In case a produced variable isn't needed for later use, select the icon on the left side of it and pick **Not needed**.